Chevrolet Task Force

 The Chevrolet Task Force (or in some cases, Task-Force) is a light-duty (3100-short bed & 3200-long bed) and medium-duty (3600) truck series by Chevrolet introduced in 1955, its first major redesign since 1947.
 Known as the Blue Chip in the parallel GMC it had more modern design than the preceding Advance Design without sacrificing ruggedness or durability.

 First available on March 25, 1955, these trucks were sold with various minor changes over the years from 1955 (2nd series) until 1957.
-Model years 1955 and 1956 had the “egg crate grill”.
+Model years 1955 and 1956 had the "egg crate grille".
 1955 had the emblems below the lateral line of the front fender, whereas in 1956, the emblem was located above the lateral line and the hood emblem was a bit higher on the hood.
-In 1957, the grill changed to a more open design and the hood was given "spears" resembling the Bel Air.
+In 1957, the grille changed to a more open design and the hood was given "spears" resembling the Bel Air.

-In 1958 the series was renamed “Apache”, found on fender emblems, given a second set of headlights, and received other minor changes.
+In 1958 the series was renamed "Apache", found on fender emblems, given a second set of headlights, and received other minor changes.
 The model continued with minor changes through 1959.

 In 1960 the truck was replaced by the new C/K Series, but this retained the Apache name for some years.